race-on/webpage/source/localization.md

 To use the Detector, we call the detect() function on a image.
 For pose estimation, we set estimate_tag_pose to True and supply the tag size and four elements from the camera's K matrix.

 The output of the detect() functions is a list of Detection objects.
 Each Detection contains a lot of information about the tag it detected and I'll highlight the important ones.
-- Tag_ID: The ID of the Tag
+- Tag ID: The ID of the Tag
 - Corners: A list of 4 tuples containing the pixel coordinates of the corners.
 These wrap counter clockwise from the bottom left corner.
-- Pose_R: A 3x3 Rotation matrix of the tag in the camera frame
+- $Pose_R$: A 3x3 Rotation matrix of the tag in the camera frame
-- Pose_T: A 3x1 Translation vector of the tag in the camera frame
+- $Pose_t$: A 3x1 Translation vector of the tag in the camera frame

 ```
 ### In real_time.py